sara5521/Penetration-Testing-Tools/network-reconnaissance/host-discovery/README.md

 - Use host discovery before port scanning to avoid scanning dead systems
 - Use `-Pn` in Nmap if ICMP is blocked (treats all hosts as up)
 - Combine multiple tools for better accuracy
+- Some hosts may block ICMP (ping), so use multiple methods.
+- Combine host discovery with port scanning in later steps.
+- Use tools like `masscan` for faster scanning in large networks.